How to Create a Posts Carousel Using Posts Widget

 This tutorial will teach you how to create an excellent post carousel for blog posts with featured images, post meta, and a read more button with the Posts widget.

-The Posts widget from JetElements plugin offers you a great way to showcase a bunch of posts without occupying a big amount of space on the web page.
-From this tutorial, you will learn how to create a nice posts carousel.
+The Posts widget from the JetElements plugin offers you a great way to showcase a bunch of posts without occupying a large amount of space on the web page.

 1 Step — Add the Posts widget to the page

 Open your website’s dashboard, find the page where you want to place a carousel, and click the “Edit with Elementor” button.
 Find the Posts widget and drop it to the page.

 At this point, on the page, this widget will look like a grid filled with the latest posts.